 Determining all the other elements in the compound.
 Count each and record in alphabetical order.

 Hill order is the organization of formulas in Hill notation.
 It allows compounds to be methodically indexed.
 All compounds containing both Carbon and Hydrogen atoms have those listed first, with all other elements following, in alphabetical order.
-All compounds without C and H have elements listed in alphabetical order.
+All compounds with C, have C listed first.
+All compounds without C have elements listed in alphabetical order.
 Numbers of atoms are arranged in ascending order, so that all C2 compounds appear before any C3.